Powered by .id (informed decisions) for Eurobodalla Shire Council

-The age group with the highest net migration in Eurobodalla Shire is 55-59 year olds, this is forecast to occur in the period between 2021 to 2026.
+The age group with the highest net migration in Eurobodalla Shire Council is 60-64 year olds, this is forecast to occur in the period between 2026 to 2031.

 Migration is one of the most important components of population change.
 Once you have established the amount of development activity in an area, the next step is to make assumptions about who will move into the area as well as who is leaving the area.